Three-dimensional Laser-Doppler AnemometryCopyright: © EBC

 To use Laser Doppler Anemometry (LDA) the air has to be seeded with tracer particles.
-Two laser beams (for each velocity component) are crossing and creating a small measurement volume.
+Two laser beams (for each velocity component) are crossed to produce a small measurement volume.
 If the laser light is reflected inside this volume due to the moving particles, there will be a Doppler shift of the incident and scattered laser frequency and this shift is proportional to the particle velocity.
 With LDA only small volumes (compared to PIV) can be measured to a given time but the measurement is very exact.
-The application of LDA is similar to PIV.
+The applications of LDA are similar to PIV.